mahavedalla/mahavedalla/docs/questions/kilesa/What aggregate do the defilements fall under 1d8e99d091128164aacccadf08e3a50b.md

-# What aggregate do the defilements fall under?
+Question: What aggregate do the defilements fall under?
 Answer in Brief: -
  Category: Kilesa
 Sutta References: -